fst2112/Multi-Stage-Lithium-Ion-Battery-Aging-Dataset-Analysis/README.md

 ## Data
 The dataset used in this analysis can be found [here](https://doi.org/10.6084/m9.figshare.25975315).
 It consists of multiple files capturing various aspects of battery aging.

-### Directory Structure
-- `data/`: Contains the files that are created during analyses, e.g. table of capacities.

 ## Code Structure
 - `notebooks/`: Jupyter notebooks for interactive analysis.